 It's thought the effect could be due to the anti-inflammatory properties of omega-3 fatty acids.

-Fancy eating more fish but stuck for inspiration?
+Fancy eating more fish?
 Try one of our many fish recipes

 Subscribe today for just £12 for 12 issues...